 - BLE is not supported in MicroPython.

 This is the primary way in which to make your micro:bit communicate with your mobile device.
 If you use either of the mobile apps, BLE is the protocol that you will use in order to connect and transfer data.
 One of the key advantages of using bluetooth is that it creates a secure 'trust' relationship between devices, so that you have to initially ask permission in order to send and receive data.
 This is what happens when we 'pair' our micro:bits with our phones/tablets.

-- BLE may differ from the Bluetooth transceiver you have on your computer for using wireless keyboards and mice, so don't expect a Mac, Windows or Linux desktop/laptop to discover the micro:bit.
+- BLE may differ from the Bluetooth transceiver you have on your computer for using wireless keyboards and mice, so you should not expect a Mac, Windows or Linux desktop/laptop to discover the micro:bit by default.